-■ vehicles not used primarily for family, personal, or household purposes (except in states where the Dispute Settlement Board is required to review commercial vehicles)
+- vehicles not used primarily for family, personal, or household purposes (except in states where the Dispute Settlement Board is required to review commercial vehicles) - vehicle no longer in owner's possession (sold, repossessed prior to Board review)

 NOTE: Complaints involving vehicles on which applicable express written new vehicle warranties have expired at receipt of your application are not eligible.
 Eligibility may differ according to state law.
 For example, see the unique brochure for California purchasers/lessees.